SpookyCorridor/AWK-boilerplate/README.md

 ## webpack

 - uses index.template.html to dynamically create an appropriate index page in the build folder
-- already comes with appropriate laoders for sass and bootstrap 4 import
+- already comes with appropriate loaders for sass and Bootstrap 4 import

 ## installation